Environmental issues in the United States: Conservation and environmental movement

 Today, the organized environmental movement is represented by a wide range of organizations sometimes called non-governmental organizations or NGOs.
 These organizations exist on local national and international scales.
-Environmental NGOs vary widely in political views and in the amount they seek to influence the government.
-The environmental movement today consists of both large national groups and also many smaller local groups with local concerns.
+Environmental NGOs vary widely in political views and in the extent to which they seek to influence government.
+The environmental movement today consists of both large national groups and many smaller local groups with local concerns.
 Some resemble the old U.S. conservation movement – whose modern expression is the Nature Conservancy, Audubon Society and National Geographic Society – American organizations with a worldwide influence.